Nkeiruka-vm/Coursework_project/README.md

 - Analyze the sales team performance in terms of revenue, registered and activated candidates.

 5. Correlation Analysis:
-- Explore potential correlations between program type, location, demographics, and revenue.
+- Explore potential correlations between program type, location, demographics, and revenue using a Line charts.

 ## Data Analyst
 I created a DataTable  from Timestamp column using the following syntax